mrkoz/symmetry-buggy-bot/README.md

 This is a basic repo with both an Android APP and an Arduino sketch that allows simple communication between two devices.

-Why not use MQTT do you ask? because this is a lot smaller and easier to implement, this will work on an arduino micro with 2kb of memory and not eat up all your resources.
+Why not use MQTT do you ask? because this is a lot smaller and easier to implement, this will work on an Arduino micro with 2kb of memory and not eat up all your resources.

 The reason for this repository is to help people to build a basic robot buggy that has direct control from a remote for sumo-battles.

 *** pics of a couple of buggies

 The way this is structured, you can make modifications to just the Arduino code to utilise the Android app as a simple remote control and get some stuff done easily.

+Out of the box the buggy code will be able to drive forward **or** backward **or** rotate clockwise **or** anticlockwise.

 ## The android app